hashicorp/packer-plugin-hashicups/docs/README.md

 - [Order builder](/docs/builders/order.mdx) - The order builder is used to create custom HashiCups order.

-- [Toppings provisiner](/docs/provisioners/toppings.mdx) - The toppings provisioner is used add toppings to your order coffee(s).
+- [Toppings provisiner](/docs/provisioners/toppings.mdx) - The toppings provisioner is used to add toppings to your order coffee(s).

 - [Receipt post-processor](/docs/post-processors/receipt.mdx) - The receipt post-processor is used to print the receipt of your order.